-A strategy is a coordinated set of policies and actions, and that’s all you need at this point.
-You should be able to communicate it to your stakeholders in a single paragraph or PowerPoint slide.
+What you need right now is a coordinated set of policies and actions — a strategy — communicable to your stakeholders in a single paragraph or PowerPoint slide.
 Napoleon nearly conquered Europe with a strategy that was just five sentences long.

-For example, since you’re reading this on RTInsights, you may already know that your company is focusing on (say) the Internet of Things (IoT) and real-time AI applications.
-Sure, your company’s agile methodology might make it hard to know which features will arrive first, and new customer successes have notoriously unreliable timing.
-That’s okay.
+For example, since you’re reading this on RTInsights, you may already know that your company is focusing on the Internet of Things (IoT) and real-time AI applications.
+Granted, your company’s agile methodology might make it hard to know which features will arrive first, and new customer successes have notoriously unreliable timing, but that’s okay.

-With a content strategy like the one above, everyone will know to adapt to changes: You, your staff, product managers, sales, and your content providers will all have a good idea of what’s coming, even if they don’t know the details.
+With a content strategy like the one outlined above, everyone will recognize that changes may happen.
+Even if they don’t know the details, you, your staff, product managers, sales, and your content providers will all have a solid grasp of what’s coming.

 Five Steps To Take Right Now

-Here are five things you can do right away that will help you lay out a rock-solid content strategy, leaving space for your own content as well as objective, market-based thought leadership.
+Here are five steps you can take now to help you lay out a rock-solid content strategy while still leaving space for your own content as well as objective, market-based thought leadership.

 - Identify key industries and your differentiators.
 Any future messaging will depend on what your company is selling and to whom.
-When you know them, you can identify analysts, content leaders, and media partners who specialize in those areas.
-This should be an easy one: You’re probably already doing this for other activities, such as conferences.
+Once you know those parameters, you can identify analysts, content leaders, and media partners who specialize in those areas.
+This should be an easy step because you’re probably already doing it for other activities, such as conferences.

 - Consider target market segments and personas.
 Identify two or three things that are consistent across markets and personas – especially as they relate to your differentiators.
 These will feed into and clarify your themes for ABM and demand generation.

 - Identify major themes.
-These are big-picture ideas, not features or technology details.
+Focus on big-picture ideas not features or technology details.
 If you have a choice between “using Kafka to feed real-time Tensor Flow applications” on one hand and “Using real-time data in AI applications,” choose the latter.

-- Identify major events Targeting new content production around conferences, user events, or product releases will give you some lead gen and awareness ahead of time as well as useful follow-up materials.
+- Identify major events Targeting new content production around conferences, user events, or product releases will give you some lead generation and awareness ahead of time as well as useful follow-up materials.

 - Create your basic strategy.
 Remember to keep it short, clear, measurable – and budgetable.